 Mikael Short – Associate Producer/Social Media Director

-Mikael Short has a decade of experience in communications and news media, which translates seamlessly to her role as Production Associate with Jaffa Films.
-Short maintains Jaffa Films’ online presence through websites and social media via research, copy editing, and design.
+Mikael Short has a decade of experience in communications and news media, which translates seamlessly to her role as Associate Producer with Jaffa Films.
+Ms. Short assists in production research, shoot logistics and talent management.
+Mikael maintains Jaffa Films’ online presence through websites and social media via research, copy editing, and design.
 She drives traffic and audiences to Jaffa Films’ online content, which is assisted by her understanding of the ever-changing digital environment.
 Short also supervises solicited TV and film script submissions and offers feedback to Jaffa Films production team.